fmenabe/python-clg/README.rst

            :target: https://pypi.python.org/pypi/clg
            :alt: Downloads

 This module is a wrapper to **argparse** module.
-Its goal is to generate a custom and advanced command-line from a formatted dictionary.
+It aims is to generate a custom and advanced command-line from a formatted dictionary.
 As python dictionnaries are easily exportable to configuration files (like YAML or JSON), the idea is to outsource the command-line definition to a file instead of